 Tuesday - AM

-This bay provides a wonderful opportunity for ocean adventures.
+This islet provides a wonderful opportunity for ocean adventures.
 When snorkeling, tropical fish abound with frequent sightings of sea turtles, rays, sharks, sea stars, and sea lions if they’re in a playful mood.
 On a zodiac ride along the rocky shoreline keep an eye out for seabirds such as boobies, pelicans, and frigate birds.
 Red-billed tropic birds nest in the crevices below prickly pear cacti.
 The rare Charles Mockingbird also makes its home here.
-Excursion options: Snorkel, zodiac.
+Excursion option: advanced snorkel.

 Tuesday - PM